 So would you rather die from a heart attack or cancer?

 Personally I am convinced the very-low glycemic response of legumes, with the exception of fava beans if you skin them far outweighs any deleterious effect of the starch for those dieting.
-Cooked with chilis, ginger and garlic they are simply delicious.
+Cooked with chili, ginger and garlic they are simply delicious.

-Best of all, legumes have a very high satiety factor; they do not leave you feeling famished mid-morning.
+Best of all legumes have a very high satiety factor; they do not leave you feeling famished mid-morning.
 You won't be reaching for cookies and a cola.

 Read more about glycemic index[2].